Supercompliers: Identification and Estimation

 where $RF \equiv E[Y | Z=1] - E[Y|Z=0]$, and $\pi \equiv \kappa - (\kappa_0 Y + \kappa_1(1-Y))$ with

 The supercomplier average can also be identified by a Wald-type estimand:

 \end{proposition} The weights $\kappa$, $\kappa_0$, and $\kappa_1$ are the unconditional counterpart of those defined by \citet{Abadie2003} in his study of compliers.
 Lemma \ref{lemma:Abadie} in Appendix \ref{subsec:proofs} provides the analog of Theorem 3.1 from \citet{Abadie2003} under our Assumption \ref{A:IV}.
 While \citet{Abadie2003} assumes the LATE assumptions hold conditional on $X$, our Lemma \ref{lemma:Abadie} shows that all three weights can still be used to identify the $X$ distribution of the compliers when the assumptions hold unconditionally.
 Lemma \ref{lemma:Abadie} also shows that $\kappa_0$ ($\kappa_1$) can still be used to identify the $Y_0$ ($Y_1$) distribution of the compliers under our assumptions.
-In Remark \ref{rem:cond_indep} below, we consider identification under conditional independence, such as in a stratified experiment.

 \begin{remark} \normalfont ({\bf Compliers and Supercompliers}) There is a natural parallel between the identification results for supercomplier characteristics above and those for complier characteristics from the literature.
-While the $\kappa$ weights from \citet{Abadie2003} ``find compliers'' (\citealt{AngristandPischke2009}), our $\pi$ weights find supercompliers: heuristically, the $\kappa$ weight starts from the population and subtracts the treatment always-takers and never-takers, while the $\pi$ weight starts from the treatment compliers and subtracts the $G=ca$ and $G=cn$ groups.
+While the $\kappa$ weights from \citet{Abadie2003} ``find compliers'' (\citealt{AngristandPischke2009}), our $\pi$ weights find supercompliers.
+Heuristically, the $\kappa$ weight starts from the population and subtracts the treatment always-takers and never-takers, while the $\pi$ weight starts from the treatment compliers and subtracts the $G=ca$ and $G=cn$ groups.
 There is a complier analog to equation (\ref{eq:sc_char_id_wald}) as well: \citet{KlineWalters2016} and \citet{MarbachandHangartner2020} show that the complier characteristics can be identified by replacing $Y$ with $D$ in (\ref{eq:sc_char_id_wald}). \end{remark}